matt2313/compilerConstruction/README.md

 ## Contents

 - An `/srs/` folder that holds the source files for the compiler (`mattc_par.mly`, `mattc_lex.mly`, `mattc.ml`), as well as scripts to compile the compiler (`build_mattc.sh`, `build_mattc.bat`)
-- An `/examples/` folder containing test programs that demonstrate code written in MattC
+- A `/test/` folder containing test programs that demonstrate code written in MattC
 - A `/doc/` folder containing documentation on how to write MattC code